Naalukettu (novel)

 Naalukettu is a Malayalam novel written by M. T. Vasudevan Nair.
 Published in 1958, it was MT's first major novel.
 The title attributes to Nālukettu, a traditional ancestral home (Taravad) of a Nair joint family.
-Like many other novels written by MT, Naalukettu is also set against the backdrop of the crumbling matrilineal order of Kerala in a newly independent India.
+Like many other novels written by MT, Naalukettu is also set against the backdrop of the declining traditional joint family structure of Kerala in a newly independent India.

 Naalukettu remains a classic in Malayalam fiction.
-It contributed to the renewal of a literary tradition initiated by S. K. Pottekkatt, Thakazhi Sivasankara Pillai and Uroob in the 1950s.
+It contributed to the renewal of a literary tradition initiated by S. K. Pottekkatt, Thakazhi Sivasankara Pillai, and Uroob in the 1950s.
 It was given the Kerala Sahitya Akademi Award in 1959.
-It has had 23 reprints (as of 2008) and was translated into 14 languages and had a record sale of a half a million copies (as of 2008) and still features in the best-seller lists.
+It has had 66 reprints (as of 2025), was translated into 14 languages, had a record sale of half a million copies (as of 2008), and still features in the best-seller lists.

-Doordarshan adapted the novel into a television film in 1995.
-Malayalam actor Krishnaprasad enacted the protagonist in this film.
+Doordarshan adapted the novel into a television film in 1995 with Malayalam actor, Krishnaprasad, as the protagonist.
 It won the Kerala State Television Award for the year 1996.
 A screenplay based on the novel was released on 8 December 2012 as part of the DC International Book Festival, Thiruvananthapuram.

 Plot

-Naalukettu is a veritable depiction of the matriarchal social order of Kerala's Nair community in its final gasp for life.
-The hero Appunni is a scion of a once rich and powerful family.
-Appunni is the son of a woman who married a man of her own choices and who did not marry the man whom her Karnavar suggested.
-So she has to leave the family with her son and Appunni grows up without a father and away from the prestige and protection of the matrilineal home to which he belongs.
+'The story takes place in a traditional tharavadu of Kerala's Nair community in its final gasp for life.
+The hero, Appunni, is a scion of a once rich and powerful family.
+Appunni is the son of a woman who married a man of her own choice and refused to marry the man whom her Karnavar suggested.
+So, she has to leave the family with her son.
+Appunni grows up without a father.
 The novel captures the traumas and psychological graph of Appunni, an introvert and angry youth, aspiring to avenge the insult meted out to him in a matrilineal family by building a new edifice on the ruins of his ancestral home.

 Reception

 The Hindus critic K. Kunhikrishnan comments: "Naalukettu was significant in that it fascinatingly portrayed the degeneration of the matrilineal system of joint families (tharawad), where large numbers of relatives lived together.
-The decline and collapse of the system resulted in nuclear families and consequential social, traditional and economic changes.
+The decline and collapse of the system resulted in nuclear families and consequential social, traditional, and economic changes.
 But apart from the historical angle, Naalukettu has a lasting literary value, as one of the best in Malayalam fiction."

 Translations

-The novel has been translated to various Indian and foreign languages.
+The novel has been translated into various Indian and foreign languages.
 The English translation is by: